brandlewco/blumberg-law/content/pages/index.md

           In The Courtroom.
         text: >
           We have won acquittals in more than 25 serious felony cases, more than many attorneys have even tried.
-Having our experiance on your side for your day in court makes all the difference.
+Having our experience on your side for your day in court makes all the difference.
         actions: []
         styles: